Zhoux26/Anue_Monthly_TWStock_MarketInfo/README.md

 website: https://www.cnyes.com/

 Target:
-for the monthly revenue of TaiWan Companies
+for the monthly revenue of Taiwan Companies

 Result:
 Automaticly update the information of taget company into SQL